 10. If the updated SM policy in step 8 includes indication of PDU session release, the SMF triggers PDU Session release procedure specified in clause 4.3.4.2 of TS 23.502 [3].
 If the updated SM policy in step 8 includes indication of PDU session deactivation, the SMF triggers PDU Session deactivation procedure specified in clause 4.3.7 of TS 23.502 [3].

-Editor's note: Whether there is a need for a new 5GC NF (the name is called as EECF or EMF, will be harmonized) or whether proposed functionality can be provided by existing NFs will be evaluated during evaluation and conclusion phase
+Editor's note: Whether there is a need for a new 5GC NF (the name is called as EECF or EMF, will be harmonized) or whether proposed functionality can be provided by existing NFs (or collocated with existing NFs e.g. PCF) will be evaluated during evaluation and conclusion phase

-Editor's note: Whether the EECF can be collocated with or part of PCF is FFS.

 Editor's note: How per UE energy consumption can be derived from data on data-rate or volume is FFS (same rate or volume can consume different amount power/energy depending on radio conditions).
 More details on the PDU session granularity energy related information is FFS.

 6.7.4 Impacts on existing services, entities and interfaces